NickolausDS/Unity-Free-Flight/README.md

 A Unity Package to provide bird-like flight to Unity Game Objects.

-####Warning

-	This only applies if you cloned this project before Sept 11, 2014

-The project underwent a massive history maintenance for all commits and tags, to clean out all unnecessary files.
-The history hasn't functionally changed, but all commit hashes and tags are now different, which will make you unable to issue a pull-request if you still have the old history.

-To fix this, please force pull all tags and history, or re-clone the project.
-If this in any way bungled what you were working on, and you are unsure of how to proceed, send a message [here](http://windwardproductions.org/contact/) and I will personally help you out.

 ###Description

 Have you ever wanted to fly from a [birds perspective](https://www.youtube.com/watch?v=G3QrhdfLCO8 "Youtube of GoPro mounted on an Eagle in flight")?
 To soar through a canyon, stalking your prey from above, waiting for the right time to fold wings, dive, and strike!
 Maybe you need a fast travel system for your RPG, and you want to give your players more than just a pre-scripted flight path, to explore your expansive world from above.